Cherreads

 "Exactly," Li Yu said with a calm nod.
 "My contracted companion, the Crimson-Gill Marsh-Drake.
 Its vitality is potent.
 I propose we set up a temporary energy-guiding formation.
 We will bring the drake into the grotto and use the formation to draw a gentle stream of its vitality into the clams' pool.
 It will be a slow, nourishing process."

-The plan was audacious, but it was rooted in a logic that Brother Kai could not refute.
-It was also a perfect excuse for Li Yu to conduct his experiment in absolute privacy.
-The grotto would need to be sealed to prevent the delicate energies from escaping, and no one would dare interrupt the personal disciple of Elder Ning while he was performing such a crucial, high-stakes procedure.
+The grotto would need to be sealed to prevent the delicate energies from escaping and no one should dare to interrupt the personal disciple of Elder Ning while he was performing such a crucial and high-stakes procedure.
+If something went wrong because they did, they would have to take the blame and costs for it.

-Within hours, everything was arranged.
-The Lunar-Tide Clam grotto was sealed from the outside, with the two inner disciple guards standing vigil, under strict orders from Brother Kai not to let anyone near.
-Inside, the air was cool and damp.
-The dozen massive clams lay dying in their pool, their grey shells a testament to the sect's failure.
-At the far end of the grotto, the Crimson-Gill Marsh-Drake lay patiently, its powerful presence a stark contrast to the fading life force of the clams.
-It trusted Li Yu completely, its intelligent eyes watching its master's every move.
+The dozen massive clams lay dying in their pool, their grey shells a testament to the sect's failure to raise them correctly.
+At the far end of the grotto, the Crimson-Gill Marsh-Drake laid patiently.
+Its powerful presence is a stark contrast to the fading life force of the clams.
+The drake trusted Li Yu but its intelligent eyes were watching its master's every move.

 This was the moment.
-He was about to walk a razor's edge.
+He was about to walk a razor's edge and he hoped he was correct.

 "Go," he whispered, a command sent through his spirit.